 The Sun-Safe Self-Tanner

-With this sunscreen-infused, tan-enhancing oil from MoroccanOil, you won’t have to sacrifice getting a bronzed glow just because you are practicing proper sun care.
+With this sunscreen-infused, tan-enhancing oil from MoroccanOil, you will not have to sacrifice getting a bronzed glow just because you are practicing proper sun care.
 This lightweight, fast-absorbing oil helps amp your existing faux tan and leaves your skin moisturized and protected.

 Argan and vitamin E oils soften the skin, while coconut oil helps improve the skin’s texture and tone.
 Slather on in the morning, and throughout the day every two hours, for glowing limbs that look bronzed — never burned.

 We only recommend products we have independently researched, tested and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.